digitalcultureslab/new-west-stories-project/09_stop_windsor_hotel/09_windsor_hotel.md

-The Windsor Hotel
+**The Windsor Hotel**

-Images in folder taken from here: http://www.historicplaces.ca/en/rep-reg/image-image.aspx?id=3497#i1 Fonds at Archive is here: https://www.memorybc.ca/windsor-hotel-fonds
+[INSERT PIC - layered_windsor_hotel_image_2005-1912.jpg]

+In the image above, the original Windsor Hotel of 1912 overlays a photo of the Windsor Hotel in 2005.

 Rushed to completion after the Great Fire, the Windsor Hotel was one of the few wooden structures built on Columbia Street in a city paranoid of potential fires.
-Designed by architects Guenther and Van-aken in the Victorian Italianate style the building was a proud but old-fashioned block on a street that was proud of its modernity. in 1904 the rooms were $1.00 - $1.50 with a special rate for theatrical parties.
-The hotel was the first studio for [CKNW radio](https://en.wikipedia.org/wiki/CKNW) from 1944-1950. the station broadcast live to Columbia street via loudspeakers.
-Although much altered, the hotel retains some later original features such as neon signs from the 1940's marking the separate entrances for "men" and "ladies and escorts".
+Designed by architects Guenther and Van-aken in the Victorian Italianate Style, the building was a proud but old-fashioned block on a street that was proud of its modernity.
+In 1904, the rooms were $1.00 - $1.50 with a special rate for theatrical parties.

+The hotel was also the first studio for [CKNW radio](https://en.wikipedia.org/wiki/CKNW) from 1944-1950.
+The station broadcast live to Columbia street via loudspeakers.
+Although much altered, the hotel retains some unique features, such as neon signs from the 1940's marking the separate entrances for "men" and "ladies and escorts."